H3xadecimal/Notus/README.md

-# Xeili-DiscordBot (DEV/PERSONAL VERSION)
+# Xeili (DEVELOPER BUILD)
-Xeili is a VERY EARLY INCOMPLETE discord bot framework built on Python.
+Xeili is a discord bot built on Python using the discord.py library.

 Special thanks to github user Pandentia for help with the code.

-This branch is for the personal/dev version of Xeili.
+This branch is for the developer build of Xeili.

 # B..but what's the difference?
 This branch includes more stuff like Tracebacks and a few more code fixes.